 These core and field specific standards of proficiency apply to all NMC registered SCPHN HVs, SNs and OHNs.
 The core standards of proficiency also apply to all NMC registered SCPHN PHNs.
 They should be read alongside the standards for education and training, which set out our expectations regarding provision of all pre-registration and post-registration NMC approved nursing and midwifery education programmes.

 These standards apply to all approved education providers and are set out in three parts:

-Part one: Standards framework for nursing and midwifery education
+Part one: Standards framework for nursing and midwifery education pre-registration or post-registration programme.

 Part two: Standards for student supervision and assessment